gitworkflows/GitReleaser/docs/plugins.md

 #### getLatestVersion() → SemVer

-Implement `getLatestVersion` and return the latest version prior to the current release, so release-git can determine the next version.
+Implement `getLatestVersion` and return the latest version prior to the current release, so gitreleaser can determine the next version.

 #### getInitialOptions(options, pluginName) → Object